In continuation of our tenth birthday celebrations, here’s some highlights to savour from each year of the Allstars.

 2002, Trengilly Wartha – The big break

 On the Isle of Wight, another tour win after an inauspicious start.
-On his captaincy debut, Devers made an immediate statement of intent by vomiting in a car, and we quickly slid to 44-5.
-Enter Dave Halladay to play the innings of his life, an imperious unbeaten 89 which with good support from the tail took us to 177.
+On his captaincy debut, Devers made an immediate statement of intent, and we quickly slid to 44-5.
+Enter Dave Halladay to play the innings of his life, an imperious unbeaten 89 which, with good support from the tail, took us to 177.
 Excellent bowling and fielding dismisses the islanders 49 runs short.
 It was to be 7 long years before we tasted victory on tour again.

 2004, Gunnersbury – Grabbed by the Plums

 A narrow Allstars defeat – but this was only half the story.
 In a crazy short-handed game, we lent the Winchester Plums three players: Tom Chicken, Jim Jarrett and Felix Allen.
 Then, when two Allstars failed to turn up in time for the start, Jim and Felix took their places as substitutes, and fielded for the Allstars.
 They then proceeded to both take catches within the first seven balls of the match – the second one dismissing …Tom Chicken.
 So we had an Allstars bowler taking the wicket of a Plums batsman (who was actually an Allstars player) via a catch by an Allstars fielder, who was actually from the Plums (but originally from the Allstars).
 Work that one out.

 2005, Surbiton – Scratching the Gents itch

 The opening day of the Allstars season usually has a familiar ring to it: the cheer of seeing old friends again, followed by rusty cricket and defeat to the Gentlemen of West London.
 This time was different thanks to Simon “Scratch” Begley, who hit a superb 89 not out as we posted 153-8.
 Nick Chadwick and Devers did the damage with the ball as we bowled out the Gents for a famous 39-run victory.